- Published

 Performance analysis focuses on how quickly and smoothly a site loads and responds for users.
 To understand performance issues in context, a combination of lab data and real-user data is used.
 Lab tools help isolate technical problems, while field data shows how real users experience the site across devices and connection types.

-Insights from performance analysis are addressed in more detail in performance optimization guides inside the Optimization section, as well as in the wider Technical SEO guides.
+Insights from performance analysis are addressed in more detail in performance optimization guides inside the optimization section, as well as in the wider technical SEO guides.

 SEO and Crawlability Analysis